Pamiers

 Pamiers (/fr/; Pàmias /oc/) is a commune and largest city in the Ariège department in the Occitanie region in southwestern France.
 It is a sub-prefecture of the department.
 It is the most populous commune in the Ariège department, although it is not the capital which is the smaller town of Foix.
 The seat of the Bishop of Pamiers is at the Pamiers Cathedral.
-The current mayor of the town is Frédérique Thiennot, who succeeded André Trigano in 2020 after he had held the post for 25 years.
+The current mayor of the town is Jean-Philippe Sannac.

 Geography

 Pamiers is located on the river Ariège.